5.2: Oxygen-Binding Proteins and Allosterism

 Hemoglobin has an illustrious history.
 It is the first protein whose molecular weight was determined and the first assigned a specific function (dioxygen transport).
 It was the first protein in which a mutation in a single amino acid caused by a single base pair change in the DNA coding sequence was shown to cause a disease (sickle cell trait and disease).
 The mathematical theories developed to model dioxygen binding are used to explain enzyme activity.
 It also binds H+, CO2, and bisphosphoglcyerate which bind to sites (allosteric) distant from the oxygen binding site which regulates its dioxygen binding affinity.

 As with myoglobin, the Fe2+ ion is coordinated to 4 Ns on the 4 pyrrole rings, The 5th ligand is supplied by proximal His (the 8th amino acid on helix F) of the protein.
 In the absence of dioxygen, the 6th ligand is missing. and the geometry of the complex is somewhat square pyramidal, with the Fe slightly above (0.2 Å) the plane of the heme ring.
 A distal His (E7) is on the opposite side of the heme ring, but too far to coordinate with the Fe2+.
 When dioxygen binds, it occupies the 6th coordination site and pulls the Fe into the plane of the ring, leading to octahedral geometry.
-These changes that occur on oxygenation are shown in Figure \(\PageIndex{3}\).
+The animated image below shows these changes that occur on oxygenation.

 Carbon monoxide (CO), nitric oxide (NO), and hydrogen sulfide (H2S) also bind to the sixth coordination site, but with higher affinity than dioxygen, which can lead to CO poisoning for example.
-The distal histidine keeps these ligands (including dioxygen) bound in a bent, non-optimal geometry.
+The distal histidine causes these ligands (including dioxygen) to be bound in a bent, non-optimal geometry.
 This minimizes the chances of CO poisoning.

 Figure \(\PageIndex{4}\) shows an interactive iCn3D model of human oxy-hemoglobin (2dn1)